Johnny Silvo

 Johnny Silvo (born John Frederick Woods; 2 December 1936 – 19 December 2011) was a British folk and blues singer.

 Biography

-Born in 1936, Silvo started his career playing skiffle and jazz and singing solo in nightclubs.
+Silvo was born in 1936 to an Irish mother and an African-American father, who was serving in Ireland.
+He started his career playing skiffle and jazz and singing solo in nightclubs.
 When the folk scene took off in the 60s he became a popular guest act at folk clubs.

 In March 1967 he appeared with his own Johnny Silvo Folk Group on the Alex Campbell and His Friends LP alongside Sandy Denny.
 A month later an LP called Sandy and Johnny was released in which the two singers alternated songs.
 Silvo also performed for nine years as part of a duo with Dave Moses.

 Johnny was also a presenter on Play School in the early 1970s.

 Silvo continued to tour until 2011 when he was forced to cancel his autumn tour because of cancer.

+Personal life

+Johnny Silvo was married to Berit.
+They have a son together named Patrick.

 Silvo died on 19 December 2011 aged 75, a few weeks after his birthday.